AKVIS OilPaint can work independently as a standalone program as well as a plugin to a photo editor.

 You can use hot-keys to change the image scale + and Ctrl++ (⌘++ in Mac) to increase the image scale and - and Ctrl+- (⌘+- in Mac) to reduce the scale.

-Under the Navigator there is the Settings Panel with the Painting, Abstract Art, and Decoration tabs:
+Under the Navigator, there is the Settings Panel with the Presets list and the tabs of parameters:

-Under the Settings Panel you can see Hints for the parameters and buttons when you hover over them with the cursor.
+Under the settings, you can see Hints for the parameters and buttons when you hover over them with the cursor.
 You can choose where the hints will be shown or hide them in the program's Preferences.